The Vegetation of Virginia

 Source: National Park Service, Potash and Soap Ashes (painting by Sidney E. King)

 Soils and the availability of water (along with other factors, such as the slope of the land) will determine what species we see in different locations within Virginia.
-We see bald cypress trees in swamps vs.oak and hickory trees on dry ridgetops, because the plants have evolved to live in different conditions.
+We see bald cypress trees in swamps vs. oak and hickory trees on dry ridgetops, because the plants have evolved to live in different conditions.

 Because Virginia has about 40 inches of rain annually, it has many creek valleys and swamps where the moisture-loving trees thrive.
-For example, cypress trees have two obvious adaptations to growing in swampy areas - trunks that swell at the base for stability, and "knees" that presumably provide greater oxygen.
-Absent the genes for those adaptations, the roots of mockernut hickory trees would literally drown if growing in an area covered by standing water for long periods of time.
-(When humans or beavers dam a creek, nearly all trees in the flooded reservoir will drown.
-If the dam remains long enough, then a different sort of forest will grow on that site.)
+For example, cypress trees have two obvious adaptations to growing in swampy areas.
+Their trunks swell at the base for stability, and "knees" that presumably provide greater oxygen grow around the base of bald cypress trees.

 cypress roots and swelled tree bases in swamp at First Landing State Park (City of Virginia Beach)